jcgneto/bifidobacterium/README.md

 In order to do that the following steps were taken:

 1. Run the common (general) steps in the analysis
-2. Within each phylogroup (see phylogroup analysis above) we ran the snp-sites analysis using the roary output core_geneme_alignment.aln file as input (see scripts named as snp_sites*.sh), followed by filtering putative recombination regions with Gubbins (see scripts named as gubbins*.sh) using the .aln file from snp_sites as input
+2. Within each phylogroup (see phylogroup analysis above) we ran the snp-sites analysis [ref 9] using the roary output core_geneme_alignment.aln file as input (see scripts named as snp_sites*.sh), followed by filtering putative recombination regions with Gubbins [ref 10] (see scripts named as gubbins*.sh) using the .aln file from snp_sites as input
-3. Gubbins not only filter recombination regions but generates a FasTree-based phylogenetic tree using the default         parameters chosen by Gubbins
+3. Gubbins not only filters recombination regions but generates a FasTree-based phylogenetic tree using the default         parameters chosen by Gubbins
 4. Phylogenetic tree was visualized using Phandango, with the input files being .tree output from Gubbins plus gene_presence_absence.csv file from Roary to access the pangenome within each phylogroup
 5. The combination of phylogenetic positioning and pangenome repertoire were used to define how many phylotypes existed